CollaboRateMgmt/CollaboRate/README.md

 [Here](https://github.com/sohrabsaran/CollaboRate/wiki/Contributors), we maintain a list of people who:
 - contributed ideas, text or code to this project
 - agreed to make their names and contact details public

+# Project Contact Details
+sohrabsaran@gmail.com (project creator)

+# Project Creator's Disclaimer
+This work does not represent views of my past and present organizations.
+It is under discussion with my present organization.